AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox_tutorial.md

 recognize a format string, a next formatter can be asked.

 Two formatters are provided by \alib and \alox (by default) installs both in parallel:
-1. \ref alib::lang::format::FormatterPythonStyle "FormatterPythonStyle"<br>
+1. \ref alib::format::FormatterPythonStyle "FormatterPythonStyle"<br>
    Implements an extended version of
    [Python String Fromat Syntax](https://docs.python.org/3.5/library/string.html#format-string-syntax), which is also similar to what C# offers.
-2. \ref alib::lang::format::FormatterJavaStyle "FormatterJavaStyle"<br>
+2. \ref alib::format::FormatterJavaStyle "FormatterJavaStyle"<br>
    Implements the
    [formatting standards of the Java language](http://docs.oracle.com/javase/8/docs/api/java/util/Formatter.html), which in turn are a little like good old \c printf, but of course much more powerful and also type-safe.